 The Graduate Program

-Catalina Arreaza is a first year student from Bogotá, Colombia, interested in International Relations and Comparative Politics in Latin America.
+Catalina Arreaza is a second year student from Bogotá, Colombia, interested in International Relations and Comparative Politics in Latin America.
 She holds a B.A. in Political Science from Universidad de los Andes, Colombia, and a M.A. in International Affairs from New School University, New York.
 Before being awarded with a Fulbright Scholarship to pursue her M.A degree, Catalina served as a Human Rights Consultant for the Colombian Ministry of Foreign Affairs.
 She has also worked on several research projects with distinct faculty members of Universidad de los Andes.
 Prior to starting her Ph.D at Brown, she worked as coordinator for Universidad de los Andes' Center for International Studies.
 Her most recent publications include two co- authored book chapters, focusing on the nexus between violent non-state actors and drug-trafficking in Colombia (with A.B.
 Tickner and D. García, 2011), and on the role played by international actors in peacebuilding initiatives in Colombia (with A.C.
 Mason, 2012).

 Michal Ben Noah

-Michal is a first year graduate student in political theory.
+Michal is a second year graduate student in political theory.
 She has a BA in PPE (Politics, Philosophy & Economics) from the Hebrew University of Jerusalem.
 Michal's main research interests are anarchism and questions of state authority; feminist theory, in particular issues of prostitution and pornography; just war theory and pacifist theory; and the concepts of radicalism, heirarchy and impartiality.